AlparDuman/archival-video-converter-batch/README.md

 > [!NOTE]
 > Windows will warn you about running this batch file because it comes from a source that is not trusted or verified.
 This is a good security check.
 If you don't trust my batch file, open it with a text editor and you can read the entire code.
 If you want to remove the notification, you must create a new file and copy the contents of my batch file into yours.
 This way, the file is created by you and Windows is happy once again.
 However, only do this if you trust the code!

-## Final remarks
+> [!WARNING]

-There are Av1 encoders for CPU and NVEnc, but either I can't test them or they run extremely slowly, making them impractical.
-Furthermore, I can't test encoders for AMD because I don't have an AMD GPU.
+> The encoder options for AMD hardware acceleration are untested, as I don't have an AMD GPU to test them on :)